1995parham/dotfiles/README.md

   | Processor | `Apple M1 8 (4 performance and 4 efficiency)` |
   |  Memory   |           `LPDDR4 - Hynix - 16 GB`            |

+- [`sandcrawler`](https://en.wikipedia.org/wiki/Sandcrawler): MacBookPro (17,1) given by Snapp, and it should return to them when Elahe decide to leave.
+The last `macOS` installation happened on dawn of the time. 🗑️

 The username is always set to `elahe`.

 ## Usage